-Fethullah Gulen is an Islamic scholar, preacher and social advocate, whose decades-long commitment to education, altruistic community service, and interfaith harmony has inspired millions in Turkey and around the world.
+Fethullah Gulen is an Islamic scholar, preacher, and social advocate whose decades-long commitment to education, altruistic community service, and interfaith harmony has inspired millions in Turkey and worldwide.
 Described as one of the world’s most important Muslim figures, Gulen has reinterpreted aspects of Islamic tradition to meet the needs of contemporary Muslims.
-He has dedicated his life to interfaith and intercultural dialogue, community service and providing access to quality education.
-He was the first influential Muslim public figure to publicly condemn the 9/11 attacks and express sympathy for the American people.
+He has dedicated his life to interfaith and intercultural dialogue, community service, and providing access to quality education.
+He was the first influential Muslim public figure to condemn the 9/11 attacks publicly and express sympathy for the American people.

-Born into a humble family in Erzurum, Turkey in 1941, Gulen studied natural science, Eastern and Western philosophy, as well as Islamic tradition in his early years.
-He moved to Edirne in the late 1950s and to Izmir, Turkey’s third largest province, in 1960s, where he started to crystallize his views.
-His activism and discourse attracted the atten¬tion of learned citizens, includ¬ing the academic community and college students, as well as common people.
-From mosques to conference halls, Gulen discussed issues ranging from religion, peace, education and science, to the economy and other pressing social issues of the time, especially social justice.
+Born into a humble family in Erzurum, Turkey, in 1941, Gulen studied natural science, Eastern and Western philosophy, and Islamic tradition in his early years.
+He moved to Edirne in the late 1950s and to Izmir, Turkey’s third-largest province, in the 1960s, where he started to crystallize his views.
+His activism and discourse attracted the atten¬tion of learned citizens, includ¬ing the academic community and college students, and common people.
+From mosques to conference halls, Gulen discussed issues ranging from religion, peace, education, and science, to the economy and other pressing social issues, especially social justice.

 In the following two decades, Gulen’s efforts in mobilizing fellow citizens around the cause of providing access to quality education, which had long been available to the wealthier students from urban centers, made him one of the best-known and respected figures in Turkey.
-By inspiring the establishment of scholarships, free tutoring centers, college prep courses, schools and student hostels, Gulen gave disenfranchised rural students access to education, thereby helping transform the social landscape of Turkey.
+By inspiring the establishment of scholarships, free tutoring centers, college prep courses, schools, and student hostels, Gulen gave disenfranchised rural students access to education, thereby helping transform Turkey’s social landscape.

-Gulen has also advocated for the education of women and advocated for their empowerment, a progressive view that stands in contrast to the views of more literalist Islamic leaders.
+Gulen has also advocated for women’s education and advocated for their empowerment, a progressive view that stands in contrast to the views of more literalist Islamic leaders.

-Gulen rejuvenated the Turkish tradition of interfaith dialogue and strongly advocates pro-democracy, equal opportunity, pro-science, non-violent stances.
-One of the core tenets of his teachings is the celebration of religious, cultural, social and political diversity.
-Gulen considers this diversity divine will; according to him, “you must have a seat for every person in your heart.”
+Gulen rejuvenated the Turkish tradition of interfaith dialogue and strongly advocated pro-democracy, equal opportunity, pro-science, non-violent stances.
+One of the core tenets of his teachings is the celebration of religious, cultural, social, and political diversity.
+According to him, Gulen considers this diversity divine will “you must have a seat for every person in your heart.”

 Gulen’s lifelong work on interfaith cooperation has earned him recognition from Christian and Jewish leaders in his homeland Turkey and a personal audience with the late Pope John Paul II.
-He is also the recipient of New York-based East West Institute’s 2011 peace award.
-His efforts have also been praised by other global leaders who recognize his vital role in fostering mutual understanding and peace as well as his leadership in humanitarian initiatives.
-In 2008, Gulen was ranked among top 100 in Foreign Policy and Prospect magazines’ joint poll of the “Top 100 Public Intellectuals.”
-In April 2015, he was awarded with 2015 Gandhi King Ikeda Peace Award by Martin Luther King Jr. International Chapel at Morehouse College in recognition of his life-long dedication to promoting peace and human rights.
+He is also the recipient of the New York-based East-West Institute’s 2011 peace award.
+His efforts have also been praised by other global leaders who recognize his vital role in fostering mutual understanding and peace and his leadership in humanitarian initiatives.
+In 2008, Gulen was ranked among the top 100 in Foreign Policy and Prospect magazines’ joint poll of the “Top 100 Public Intellectuals.”
+In April 2015, he was awarded 2015 Gandhi King Ikeda Peace Award by Martin Luther King Jr. International Chapel at Morehouse College in recognition of his life-long dedication to promoting peace and human rights.

-Gulen currently lives in relative solitude at a retreat facility in Pennsylvania, where he dedicates his time to reading, writing and personal worship, and to promoting shared values, dialogue and peace.
+Gulen currently lives in relative solitude at a retreat facility in Pennsylvania.
+He dedicates his time to reading, writing, and personal worship and promoting shared values, dialogue, and peace.